-Another good option from Forest River is the Flagstaff E-Pro 12RK.
+Another good option from Forest River (no longer in production, but still available to shop used) is the Flagstaff E-Pro 12RK.
 Its layout is essentially the same as the Geo-Pro 12RK, but this model has a slightly different look to it.
 If you’re looking for something simple with some sleeping space, storage space, and a small kitchen–this option will do just fine.

 The Forest River Flagstaff E-Pro 12RK has a weight under 1,200 pounds which makes it easy to tow with pretty much any vehicle.
 Pair that with its ability to sleep two people and its 11 foot body, and you’re looking at a nimble micro camper with all the essentials.